Maunil2k/test_bot/README.md

 # TEST BOT
-Contains Differential drive and Hokuyo sensor plugin
+A two wheeled + 1 castor wheel robot containing differential drive and hokuyo sensor plugin

 Run the following set of commands to use this package.Firstly, navigate to your catkin_ws
 1) cd ~/catkin_ws/src